tingkelvin/msa_aipoject/README.md

 The project involed building a machine learning model for a target based sentiment analysis.
 The sentiment analysis can be processed in web application with a chat box interface.
 The model is delpoyed to azure function.
-And the chat box web application is delpoyed to web appication in azure. https://sentbot.azurewebsites.net/
+And the chat box web application is delpoyed to web appication in azure.
+Here is the website. https://sentbot.azurewebsites.net/

 The web application will collect the user's text and target word.
 Then the send these data to the machine learning model though an API azure function.